KatherineMichel/portfolio/doc/2024-recap.md

 * Doing all of this in a timely manner

 <!--
+Also, read the Language Summit articles for the first time and was able to grok the content

 * Using the experience I had acquired from working on a major task orchestration feature at work to implement more task orchestration features
 * Applying distributed system engineering expertise across multiple products